Ronin2823/File-Identifier-Project/README.md

 - Future signature detection logic

 I also implemented a function to safely read the first N bytes of a file in binary mode.
 This establishes the basis for content-based file type detection using magic numbers rather than relying on file extensions.

+February 17, 2026

+Today’s progress focused on integrating the different components of the file type identifier into a functional pipeline.
+I connected the path validation, header extraction, and signature scanning functions through a clean `main()` entry point, ensuring the program flows logically from user input to file analysis.

+I implemented the magic number comparison logic using Python’s built-in `bytes.startswith()` method to match file headers against a predefined list of known signatures.
+This allowed the tool to identify file types based on actual binary content rather than relying on file extensions.

+During testing, I encountered issues related to inconsistent return types and control flow.
+Refactoring the input validation to loop until a valid `Path` object is returned significantly improved stability and simplified downstream logic.

+Overall, today reinforced the importance of:

+- Maintaining consistent function contracts
+- Avoiding hidden dependencies or overwritten parameters
+- Structuring programs around a clear execution flow (`main()`)
+- Thinking in terms of data flow rather than isolated code snippets

+This session strengthened both my understanding of Python’s function mechanics and my grasp of how content-based file detection works at a practical level.